AndersDeath/diary2/000-current.md

 # 19 August - Montag - Yerevan - 697 Tag der Einwanderung - Heat Sunny

 Today's morning I was in Inecobank office and closed my entrepreneurship accounts.
 As you know I freezed my licence and don't want to keep it in the future.
+Since I immigrated to Germany I don't need it anymore.